ranjanzyx/ranjan-python-course/demo/course.md

 ### Week 5: Python Ecosystem and Best Practices

-**Day 21**: Introduction to Regex, manipulating file content using regex
+**Day 21**: Python Ecosystem - 2: Wheel files, Virtual Envs using venv, Modules and Packages

-**Day 22**: Modules and Packages, working with external libraries (e.g., requests, NumPy)
+**Day 22**: Concurrent Programming in Python: Multithreading and Multiprocessing

-**Day 23**: Introduction to pip, libraries/modules, and Virtual Environments
+**Day 23**: Introduction to Regex, manipulating file content using regex

 **Day 24**: Introduction to Debugging in Python